Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Discussion

 \paragraph{Justification of effect modifier status}

 In the simulation study, we know that population adjustment is required as we set the cross-trial imbalances between covariates and have specified some of these as effect modifiers.
-Most applications of population adjustment present evidence of the former, e.g. through tables of baseline characteristics with covariate means and proportions (``Table 1'' in a RCT publication).
+Most applications of population adjustment present evidence of the former, e.g.~through tables of baseline characteristics with covariate means and proportions (``Table 1'' in a RCT publication).
 However, quantitative evidence justifying the effect modifier status of the selected covariates is rarely brought forward.
 Presenting this type of supporting evidence is very important when justifying the use of population adjustment.

 Typically, the selection of effect modifiers is supported by clinical expert opinion.
 However, clinical expert judgment and subject-matter knowledge are fallible when determining effect modifier status because: (1) the therapies being evaluated are often novel; and (2) effect modifier status is scale-specific --- clinical experts may not have the mathematical intuition to assess whether covariates are effect modifiers on the linear predictor scale (as opposed to the natural outcome scale).

 Therefore, applications of population adjustment often balance all available covariates on the grounds of expert opinion.
 This is probably because the clinical experts cannot rule out bias-inducing interactions with treatment for any of the baseline characteristics.
-Almost invariably, the level of covariate overlap and precision will decrease as a larger number of covariates are accounted for.
+Almost invariably, the level of covariate overlap and precision will decrease as a larger number of covariates are accounted for in the analysis.
 Presenting quantitative evidence along with clinical expert opinion would help establish whether adjustment is necessary for each covariate.\cite{ricciardi2020dirichlet}